Deloitte: Recent history

-At the time of the US-led mergers to form Deloitte & Touche, the name of the international firm was a problem, because there was no worldwide exclusive access to the names "Deloitte" or "Touche Ross" – key member firms such as Deloitte in the UK and Touche Ross in Australia had not joined the merger.
+At the time of the US-led mergers to form Deloitte & Touche, the name of the firm was a problem, because there was no worldwide exclusive access to the names "Deloitte" or "Touche Ross" – key member firms such as Deloitte in the UK and Touche Ross in Australia had not joined the merger.
 The name DRT International was therefore chosen, referring to Deloitte, Ross and Tohmatsu.
 In 1993, the international firm was renamed Deloitte Touche Tohmatsu.

 In 1995, the partners of Deloitte & Touche decided to create Deloitte & Touche Consulting Group (now known as Deloitte Consulting).

 In 2000, Deloitte acquired Eclipse to add internet design to its consulting capabilities.
 Eclipse was later separated into Deloitte Online and Deloitte Digital.

 In 2002, Arthur Andersen's UK practice, the firm's largest practice outside the US, agreed to merge with Deloitte's UK practice.
 Andersen's practices in Spain, the Netherlands, Portugal, Belgium, Mexico, Brazil and Canada also agreed to merge with Deloitte.
 The spinoff of Deloitte France's consulting division led to the creation of Ineum Consulting.

 In 2005, Deloitte acquired Beijing Pan-China CPA to become the largest accountancy firm in China.
 Just prior to this acquisition Deloitte China had about 3,200 employees.
 This acquisition was part of a five-year plan to invest $150 million in China.
 Deloitte has had a presence in China since 1917.

 In 2007, Deloitte began hiring former employees of the Central Intelligence Agency (CIA) for their competitive intelligence unit known as Deloitte Intelligence.

 In 2009, Deloitte purchased the North American public service practice of BearingPoint (formerly KPMG Consulting) for $350 million after it filed for bankruptcy protection.

 Deloitte LLP took over the UK property consultants Drivers Jonas in January 2010.
 As of 2013, this business unit was known as Deloitte Real Estate.

 In 2011, Deloitte acquired DOMANI Sustainability Consulting and ClearCarbon Consulting in order to expand its sustainability service offerings.

 In January 2012, Deloitte announced the acquisition of Übermind, a mobile advertising agency.
 The acquisition marked Deloitte's first entrance into the mobile application field.

 In November 2012, Deloitte acquired Recombinant Data Corporation, a company specializing in data warehousing and clinical intelligence software, and launched Recombinant by Deloitte.
 In February 2013 Recombinant by Deloitte merged with an internal informatics unit (Deloitte Health Informatics) and launched ConvergeHEALTH by Deloitte.

 On 11 January 2013, Deloitte purchased substantially all of the business of Monitor Group, the strategy consulting firm founded by Harvard Business School professor Michael Porter, after Monitor filed for bankruptcy protection.